AdrienHallet/LINGI2252/Notes.md

 The expected life of a system is about **7 years**.
 On average, a programmer spends half his time on maintenance.

-> **Software maintenance** : the process of modifying a software system after delivery.
+> **Software maintenance** is the process of modifying a software system after delivery.

 We have different types of maintenance :
 * Adaptive : modify the system to adapt a changed environment